-But how did Athens managed to gain all this respect that sometimes it was enough to save her?
-For centuries after Socrates and Pericles, Athens served global thinking as a center of human thought and philosophy until 6th century AD and before Christianity prevailed in the western world.
+But how did Athens managed to gain all this respect that sometimes it was enough to save from complete destruction?
+For centuries after Socrates (trial) and Pericles, Athens served global thinking as a center of human thought and philosophy until 6th century AD and before Christianity prevailed in the western world, an era that is called today as Classic.
 The schools were these of Plato, Aristotle, Cynics and Antisthenes, in Kynosarges, where also Diogenes belonged to.
 But after Plato and Aristotle what?
 How did Athens passed to global history not like Rome and Carthage?

 Plato’s Academy and Aristotle’s Lyceum could be seen as Socrates’ legacy to philosophy.
 But what followed after them, nobody could have ever imagined it.
 Plato managed to record birth of dialogue and logic, and Aristotle was the world’s first scientist.
 After them more followed and made Athens what it is today: a global symbol of wisdom and learning.
 Here is a selection of them .